imperialwicket/Cloud-Prize/Submission.md

 ## Which Categories Best Fit Your Submission and Why?

-Best Contribution to Operational Tools, Availability, and Manageability
+Best Contribution to Operational Tools, Availability, and Manageability or Best Usability Enhancement

 I aim to reduce entry barriers and ease initial setup for new users.
 If we can collectively enhance standards and establish best practices along the way, that is even better.